-So when your bottom orchid leaves turn yellow and fall off… This is a good sign!
-It means your orchid is following natures cues and preparing for new growth!
+So when your bottom orchid leaves turn yellow and fall off this can be a good sign!
+It means your orchid is following natures cues and preparing for new growth.

 Okay so what to do with the yellow orchid leafs?

 1. Do nothing and wait.
 The orchid will eventually shed the leaf itself and seal off the area that it fell from.

 2. Cut it off.
 Use a clean tool to avoid the possible spread of disease.
 Apply cinnamon (yes, the common household spice – it’s a natural fungicide) to the area you just cut as a preventative measure against any possible infection that may try to set in.

 When to actually worry –

 - If your orchid drops many leaves very suddenly.